SFSteffensen/Master-CV/CV/English-CV.typ

   dates: dates-helper(start-date: "May 2024", end-date: "Jun 2024"),
   url: "www.sfsteffensen.dev",
   highlights: (
-    "Replaced my previous portfolio with a new one written in SolidJS.", "Focused on improving the user experience and enhancing performance with optimized routing and state management.", ),
+    [Replaced my previous portfolio with a new one written in SolidJS.], [Focused on improving the user experience and enhancing performance with optimized routing and state management.], ),
 )